-Book a Visit
+Book a Visit or Register your Interest

 Pennies Green Initiatives

 Children at all our settings can see insect accommodation and watch bugs and flying insects coming and going.
 In doing so, the children have lots of learning opportunities.
 They can explore and learn more about their natural environment and there’s no better way to learn, than through first-hand experiences.
 Children can learn about insects and the importance they play in our environment, with plenty of ways they can get involved in the construction of the bughouse.

 Vegetable Peelings Composter

-In the mud kitchen areas, the children are going to plant their own potatoes, carrots, dwarf beans, runner beans, courgettes, butternut squash, pumpkins, tomatoes, peppers, and cucumbers.
-Once they have grown and ripened, the children will pick them to be cooked in their lunches.
+In the mud kitchen areas, the children plant their own potatoes, carrots, dwarf beans, runner beans, courgettes, butternut squash, pumpkins, tomatoes, peppers, and cucumbers.
+Once they have grown and ripened, the children pick them to be cooked in their lunches.
 Mud kitchens are also popular places for children to play, all year round, meaning they enjoy being outdoors in areas where their food grows, and get used to seeing nature at work around them.
 We have had help from the RHS campaign for school gardening who gave us guidance on what to plant and when.

 Fresh Vegetable and Fruit Juicing At Mealtimes

 We are very excited to be introducing juicing at mealtimes.
 All rooms have access to a juicer and their own supply of fruit and vegetables, which the children can help press their own juice drinks.
 This healthy option allows all our children to benefit from the goodness of the vitamins produced from their fresh produce.
 It’s a fantastic way for them to learn about the process of planting a seed to drinking and eating the produce.